nvi-inc/fs-vgos/fs-vgos.md

 Send "End" message
 ------------------

 Send "End" message using the same procedure as in [Send "Ready" message].
 Include details such as the stop time and the current weather conditions on-site.

 Send test scan data files
 -------------------------

 In a terminal, log in to the Mark 6

-> EH: this is the part I know the least about and I suspect it different
+> **EH:** this is the part I know the least about and I suspect it different
 > for different stations, maybe using something besides "gather", have
 > tried it at GGAO?

-> *Dave*: I don't know enough about this.
+> **DH:** I don't know enough about this.
 Maybe I need to ask Katie.

 ```tcsh
 ssh mark6a